lotivo/sequelize-guard/README.md

 //view All Resources, eg. analyst user.can('view *');

-//All Action on All Resources, superadmin
+//All Action on All Resources, superadmin user.can('*');
-user.can('*');
 ```

+### Events

+- onRolesCreated : with created roles
+- onPermsCreated : with created permissions
+- onPermsAssigned : role to whom permissions are assigned

 ## Influences